fareen341/Django-DRF-End-To-End/README.md

 </pre>

 # DRF
-1. Serializers & Deserializers:
+# Serializers & Deserializers:
 Serializers convert complex Python data types (such as Django model instances) into a format that can be easily rendered into JSON, XML, or other content types.
 Deserializers is vice versa.

-2. ViewSet:
-ViewSets automatically generate views for common CRUD operations (e.g., creating, retrieving, updating, deleting) based on the methods you define within the ViewSet class.
-We have following methods: list(), retrive(), update(), partial_update(), destroy().

-2. Routers:
+# Routers:
 1. In Django Rest Framework (DRF), routers are a convenient way to automatically generate URL patterns for your API views, particularly for ViewSets.
 Routers simplify the process of defining and organizing URL patterns for CRUD (Create, Read, Update, Delete) operations on your API resources.
 DRF includes a built-in SimpleRouter class that you can use to create default URL patterns for your ViewSets.
 Here's how routers work in DRF.
 2. We have DefaultRouter 7 SimpleRouter, both have same functionality.

-3. Authenticatios - DRF provides:
+# Authenticatios - DRF provides:
 1) BasicAuthentication: uname and pswd(not for prod env).
 2) SessionAuthentication: Django's built-in session framework to authenticate users.
 3) TokenAuthentication:  clients obtain an authentication token to use with API requests.